guoqi1123/ml1-s2024/assignments/project.md

 - Checkpoint 3.
 Solving a Toy Problem.
 Submit a one-page manuscript that demonstrates solving a toy problem using your reimplementation.
 A toy problem can be a very simple dataset, e.g., the MNIST, or a hypothetical problem that you create just to demonstrate that your reimplementation works.
 Due at Homework 4 deadline.
 (15% of the final project grade)

 - Checkpoint 4.
 Submit a one-page manuscript that describe what real world problem that you propose to solve using your reimplementation, where the data comes from, and what the intended outcome is.
-Due at Mini Challenge deadline.
+Due at Homework 5 deadline.
 (15% of the final project grade)

 - Final report due.
 Checkpoint 1 to 3 each becomes a section in the final report.
 Expand checkpoint 4 to include the results you obtain of solving the real world problem.
 (40% of the final project grade)